pyapp-kit/superqt/docs/combobox.md

 `QEnumComboBox` is a variant of [`QComboBox`](https://doc.qt.io/qt-5/qcombobox.html) that populates the items in the combobox based on a python `Enum` class.
-In addition to all of the methods provided by `QComboBox`, this subclass adds the methods `enumClass`/`setEnumClass` to get/set the current `Enum` class represented by the combobox, and `currentEnum`/`setCurrentEnum` to get/set the current `Enum` member in the combobox
+In addition to all the methods provided by `QComboBox`, this subclass adds the methods `enumClass`/`setEnumClass` to get/set the current `Enum` class represented by the combobox, and `currentEnum`/`setCurrentEnum` to get/set the current `Enum` member in the combobox.
+There is also a new signal `currentEnumChanged(enum)` analogous to `currentIndexChanged` and `currentTextChanged`.

 Method like `insertItem` and `addItem` are blocked and try of its usage will end with `RuntimeError`